rileywhite/Cilador/README.md

 #Additional Information
 Bix.Mixers.Fody was originally developed as part of [Bix](https://github.com/rileywhite/Bix).
-Because it is useful outside of that context, it has been made independent.
+Because it is doing something outside of the scope of Bix, it has been made independent.
 As Bix needs new code weaving functionality, Bix.Mixers.Fody will be expanded to provide it.

 I may [blog](http://statisticsandlies.com/tags/bix) about Bix and Bix.Mixers.Fody from time to time.